-- Our CDC-funded Prevention Research Center unites faculty researchers from across the School who are working to reduce disparities in HIV, diabetes, obesity, and youth academic achievement within the national capital border area of Prince George’s County (MD), Montgomery County (MD), and Washington, DC.
+- Our CDC-funded Prevention Research Center Center (which grew out of funding from the CDC) unites faculty researchers from across the School who are working to reduce disparities in HIV, diabetes, obesity, and youth academic achievement within the national capital border area of Prince George’s County (MD), Montgomery County (MD), and Washington, DC.

 - A major grant from the American Cancer Society is evaluating spiritually-themed health interventions to increase prostate cancer screening among African American men.

-- Two large school projects are improving veterans’ well-being: A school partnership with the state of Maryland conducts research and training to enhance post 9/11 veterans’ behavioral health, and a Legacy Corps project funded by the Corporation for National and Community Service provides in-home caregiver services to veteran and military families in 11 states.
+- Two previous large school projects targeted improving veterans’ well-being: A school partnership with the state of Maryland conducted research and training to enhance post 9/11 veterans’ behavioral health, and a Legacy Corps project funded by the Corporation for National and Community Service provided in-home caregiver services to veteran and military families in 11 states.